evan-person/OjibweDialect/README.md

 # OjibweDialect
-Demo notebook for interpretable Ojibwe Dialect determination using SVS
+Demo notebook for interpretable Ojibwe Dialect determination using SVMs